joa24jm/literature_review/README.md

 ```

 ### Which questions for the abstract screening?
-- Concrete ML use case with concrete data and a concrete problem
+- Concrete ML use case with concrete data and a concrete problem and XAI method used
   - Yes: Include
   - No:  Exclude